encord-team/encord-client-python/docs/source/tutorials/projects.rst

     API details for training a model.

-Click on the 'Training API details' button to toggle a code snippet with model training API details when you are happy with your selected label rows and parameters.
+Click on the *Training API details* button to toggle a code snippet with model training API details when you are happy with your selected label rows and parameters.

 .. code-block::